Pilot, passenger treated, released after small plane crash in Spanish Fork | Gephardt Daily

-SPANISH FORK, Utah, May 21, 2023 (Gephardt Daily) — The pilot and passenger of a small plane that crashed at the Spanish Fork Airport suffered only minor injuries after their aircraft clipped a hanger roof on takeoff.
+SPANISH FORK, Utah, May 21, 2023 (Gephardt Daily) — The pilot and passenger of a small plane that crashed at the Spanish Fork Airport suffered only minor injuries after their aircraft clipped a hangar roof on takeoff.

 The incident was dispatched at about 12:40 p.m.
 Sunday, according to a statement released by Spanish Fork Police, Fire & EMS.